stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/30_data_dialog.md

 same trivial representation.
 The client code will then process this information appropriately.
 If the User issues a "Cancel", the gathered information is simply discarded.

+Testability of the Data Dialog itself is potentially complex due to its synchronous nature.
+Client code however can replace Data Dialog with a mock honoring the same interface, resulting in easier testability of this part of the application.

 ### Practical Example